The Complete Prompt Engineering Guide for 2026

 1. Band-First Decomposition

 Before writing a prompt, ask yourself: "What would I specify in each of the 6 bands?"
-If you cannot fill a band, that is a gap in your specification that the LLM will fill with guesses.
-The technique is simple — think in bands, not in prose.
+If you cannot fill a band, that is a gap.
+The LLM will fill that gap with guesses.
+The technique is simple.
+Think in bands, not in prose.
 Read more in our 7 techniques article.

 2. Constraint-Heavy Specification

 Make the CONSTRAINTS band the longest band in every prompt.
-Include what to do, what not to do, boundary conditions, quality requirements, technical specifications, and anti-hallucination guardrails.
+Include what to do and what not to do.
+Add boundary conditions, quality requirements, technical specs, and guardrails against hallucinations.
 See best practices for detailed examples.

 3. Format as Contract